 There is a debate that we actually give gifts at Christmas to commemorate the Pagan tradition of gifting the gods, not the three wise men.

 Supposedly the Christmas pickle is to be the last ornament on the tree.

 Some zoos around the world take Christmas trees that are donated to feed their animals.

-In Japan there is a tradition, thanks to a 40-year-old marketing campaign, KFC is consumed by the vast majority of the population on Christmas Eve.
+In Japan, there is a tradition, thanks to a 40-year-old marketing campaign, that KFC is consumed by the vast majority of the population on Christmas Eve.

 In November 2014, Birra Forst SpA created the world’s largest bauble with a diameter of 15ft (4.58m) and weighed 1060 lb (481kg).

 Turkeys aren’t just for Christmas.
 June is National Turkey Lover’s Month.

 The idea of a white Christmas comes from Dickens’ works.
 Dickens lived during a mini-ice age which meant every Christmas it snowed for 8 years straight.

 The first decorated Christmas tree was supposedly in 1510 in Latvia.

 The very first string of electric Christmas tree lights was created in 1882.